ember-learn/ember-blog/content/ember-2-8-and-2-9-beta-released.md

 new serialization format offers a few benefits – among them are reduced byte size (hence download time) and parse time.

-Take this simple template for example:
+Take this template, for example:

 ```handlebars
 Hello {{name}}! {{#if isFriday}}Happy Friday!!!{{/if}}